EvWilson/spelunk.nvim/README.md

 Currently there are guides on:
 - Providing a custom formatter for display filenames
-- Overriding the display function altogether to show Treesitter context instead of mark location
+- Overriding the display function altogether to show Treesitter context instead of bookmark location
 - Not rendering the preview UI pane, which applies to all UI panes
-- Setting custom aliases for marks
+- Setting custom aliases for bookmarks
 - [lualine.nvim](https://github.com/nvim-lualine/lualine.nvim) integration